 - Beat the eggs in a medium-sized bowl.
 Whisk the flour, garlic powder, onion powder, salt, and pepper in a second mixing bowl.

-- Place the turkey pieces in the hot oil in a single layer and cook for about 3 minutes per side until golden brown.
-You will have to work in two batches, changing the oil between batches.
-I think it's easier to work with 2 large skillets.
+- Place the cutlets in the hot oil in a single layer.
+Cook for about 3 minutes per side, until golden brown.
+Work in batches, changing the oil between batches.
+Using two large skillets can make this process faster.

-- As the turkey comes out of the pan, place it on a paper towel-lined plate.
+- As the turkey cutlets finish cooking, place them on a paper towel-lined plate.

-- Squeeze the juice of half of a lemon over the hot turkey and season with salt and pepper.
+- Squeeze the juice of half a lemon over the hot cutlets and season with additional salt and pepper.

 - Garnish with chopped parsley.